Florence italy 14th century

 Florence

+The southern kingdoms and the Papal States; The popolo and the formation of the signorie in .
 Torre dei Barbadori is just across the street.Yet, from the early 14th century, the accomplishments and innovative artistic traditions initiated by Florentine artists shaped the direction of the visual arts in Europe for centuries to come.Criterion (iv): Florence, a first-rate economic and political power in Europe from the 14th to the 17th century, was covered during that period with prestigious buildings which .
-Characteristics of the period; Italy to c.

 John Hawkwood

 The term Renaissance, already coined by the sixteenth century, describes the .
 Social tension existed between the poor Ciompi and wealthy merchants who dominated the lucrative wool .Torre dei Belfredelli is one of the tallest surviving towers of Florence characterized by the small garden on its side towards Borgo San Jacopo.
-Medieval Architecture.
+Browse this content; A beginner’s guide.

 A Nutshell History Of Florence Italy